 On the other hand, if you run skis designed for a person heavier than you, you’ll never be able to get any grip.
 This is a result of not being able to fully compress the ski.
 In layman’s terms, you won’t be able to move forward!

-I was asked this question of appropriate length for classic cross-country skis often while working at an xc ski center at Lake Tahoe.
+I was asked this question of appropriate length for classic cross-country skis often while working at Lake Tahoe cross-country ski centers.
 The answer is simple, but the path to reach the answer is a bit involved.

 Every xc ski made by each manufacturer has it’s own specific weight that it will bear.
 So, the quickest and easiest way to determine your appropriate length of skis is to follow their recommendation.
 This length will be measured in centimeters.